Tropical Depression Ten-E Public Advisory Number 2

 * Formation chance through 7 days...low...30 percent.

-An area of low pressure could form offshore of the coast of Central
+An area of low pressure could form well to the southwest of the

 * Formation chance through 48 hours...low...near 0 percent.